 But wait, you say,I don’t know what foods have fiber in them.
 Which leads us to...

 Your Fiber-Rich Shopping List

-You don’t need a dietician or a doctor to tell you how to add more fiber to your diet.
+You don’t need a dietician or a doctor to tell you how to add high-fiber foods to your diet.
 Here’s a cheat sheet to keep in handy on your next trip to the grocery store.
 Your bowels will thank you later.

 Switch Up Your Cereal

 If you’re a grown-up, it might be time to ditch those colorful, sugar-saturated cereals that defined your childhood.
 I love a bowl of cookies for breakfast as much as the next guy, but let’s face it: they’re not doing your health any favors.
-Next time you’re in the cereal aisle, stock up on high-fiber breakfast cereal:5 or more grams per serving.
+Next time you’re in the cereal aisle, stock up on ones with a high fiber content:5 or more grams per serving.
 Look for cereals with "whole grain," "bran" or "fiber" in the name.
 They’re not as sexy, but they do the trick on the toilet.

 Go for Whole Grains